aggelosbrdn/Acceleration-of-the-Attention-Mechanism-on-Ryzen-AI-using-MLIR-AOHW25_1031-/README.md

 The repository is organized by component, with each component in the `src` directory containing a standalone, runnable example.
 ```
 /
-├── report/                 # Contains the final project report and graphs
+├── report/                 # Contains the graphs
 │
 ├── src/                    # Contains all project source code
 │   ├── encoder/